roryeiffe/NgRx-Exercise/README.md

 Look out for TODO statements in the following places
 - [Cart Actions](src/app/state/foods.actions.ts) - This file already contains an action that is used to populate the market state based on the mock data.
 You will need to add more actions to implement the ability to add/remove items from the cart.
 - [Cart Reducer](src/app/state/cart.reducer.ts) - This reducer should be responsible for updating the cart when a food item is added.
 The file is currently empty and you will need to add the necessary code to implement this functionality.
 - [Cart Selectors](src/app/state/foods.selectors.ts) - This file already contains a selector that is used to retrieve the list of food items for the market.
-You will need to add another selector to retrieve the list of food items in the cart.
+You will need to add another selector(s) to retrieve the list of food items in the cart.
 - [Cart Component](src/app/components/cart/cart.component.ts) - This component is responsible for displaying the list of food items in the "Cart" section.
 Currently, it does not have functionality to remove items from the cart.
 You will need to add this functionality.
 - [App Component](src/app/app.component.ts) - This component is responsible for displaying the "Market" and "Cart" sections, as well as ensuring functionality across all components.
 You will need to look out for TODO statements in order to fill out this functionality.
 - [App Module](src/app/app.module.ts) - This module is where the NgRx store is configured.
 You will need to add the newly created reducer to the store.